TannerRogalsky/sprockets-es6/README.md

 # Sprockets ES6

-A Sprockets transformer that converts ES6 code into vanilla ES5 with [6to5](https://6to5.github.io).
+A Sprockets transformer that converts ES6 code into vanilla ES5 with [Babel JS](https://babeljs.io).

 ## Usage